xxxdreamer2050/xxxdreamer2050.github.io/pages/about.md

 ---
 layout: page
 title: About
-description: 学无先后 达者为师
+description: A long way to go.
-keywords: XXXDREAMER, 学匠
+keywords: XXXDREAMER
 comments: true
-menu: 关于
+menu: About
 permalink: /about/
 ---

-我是学匠，学无先后 达者为师。

-一直在路上的小学生。

-爱拼才会赢。
+Many many dreams.

+Dreams don't die.

 ## 联系